 ❇️ Funding agreement is sent to you and your attorney

 ❇️ Funds are sent via wire transfer, ACH, or FedEx Overnight

 We have approved and funded auto accident loans in as quickly as 2 hours.
-Our typical turnaround time with a responsive attorney is 24 hours or 1 business day.
+Our typical turnaround time with a responsive attorney is 12 to 24 hours or 1 business day.

 Plus, no one knows your financial circumstances better than you.
-You can use the money to get caught up on past-due bills or pay monthly expenses like rent, co-pays and medical expenses, car payments, insurance, groceries, prescriptions, utility bills or anything else you need.
+You can use the money to get caught up on past-due bills or pay monthly expenses like rent, co-pays, medical expenses, car payments, insurance, groceries, prescriptions, utility bills, or anything else you need.

-Car accident loans against a pending settlement are not the same as an extension of credit like a credit card or car loan is.
-There are no credit checks and no monthly payment requirements either, so there is no credit bureau reporting ever.
+A: No. Car accident loans against a pending settlement are not the same as an extension of credit like a credit card or car loan from a bank.
+There are no credit checks or monthly payments, so there is no credit bureau reporting or involvement.

-This is also true in the event that you lose your case and don’t have to repay the cash advance.
+This is also true if you lose your case and don’t have to repay the cash advance.

-As an added bonus, because taking a cash advance against your accident settlement isn’t reported to the credit bureaus, it won’t affect your eligibility for home loans, car loans, or other credit products.
+And because taking a cash advance against your accident settlement isn’t reported to the credit bureaus, it won’t affect your eligibility for home loans, car loans, or other credit products in the future.

 ❇️ Good credit required?
 No